Get a Florida Financial Power of Attorney in minutes

 Unlike many states, Florida does not allow springing powers of attorney.
 A springing power of attorney only becomes effective when a specific event happens (usually the principal’s incapacity).
 In Florida, all powers of attorney are effective when they are executed.
 The only exception to this rule is the designation of a health care surrogate, which allows you to dictate that it is effective upon your incapacity.

 You do not need a lawyer for a financial power of attorney.
 If you have an easy-to-use form that complies with Florida law, like the forms we offer, you can create your own financial power of attorney.
-If you complete the form correctly and sign it with two witnesses and a notary public, you will have a valid power of attorney.
+If you purchase Attorney Advantage, an experienced estate planning attorney can help you fill out your form and review it once you finish it.

 - The principal dies